chrisjwaddell/blue-moon/README.md

 This library allows you to enter simple date settings to return one specific date that matches your criteria.
 It can be in the past or future.

 ``
-relative-Date({ day: "Sunday L1" })
+relative-Date({ day: "Sunday -1" })
 ``

-Means the last Sunday of each month.
-It would return the next one, after that occurs, it would return the next one, the next months last Sunday of the month.
+This returns the last Sunday of each month.
+After that occurs, it would return the next one, the next months last Sunday of the month.

+## Uses
 Relative-date can be useful for setting dates for reports or generally finding specific dates that can be tricky to code.
+Finding public holidays are another use.
 It can be hard finding the last Wednesday of the month or Mothers day the second Sunday of May each year.

 relative-date is very verbose for getting specific dates for things like reports.